 The law clinic provides law students with clinical experience, and non-law students with the opportunity to develop their transferrable skills.

-Please note that the Bloomsbury Law Clinic is not able to advise on matters concerning welfare benefits, debt, taxation, criminal or regulatory issues.
-Although we do advise on housing and property law, we do not provide advice to landlords on tenancy disputes.
-We are also unable to represent our clients in courts or tribunals for both educational and professional reasons.
+Please note that Bloomsbury Law Clinic is unable to represent our clients in courts or tribunals for both educational and professional reasons.
 This restriction also applies to a client’s request for someone from the Clinic to go along with them to a hearing.

 How does it work?

-We provide our clients with comprehensive written advice to help clarify legal procedures and support them through disputes.
-All advice provided by the law clinic is supervised by a registered legal practitioner.
-After the interview, the Student Advisor will draft a letter of advice, which is reviewed by the Clinic’s Director, before it is finalised and sent to the client.
+All advice provided by the Law Clinic is supervised by a qualified and practising Personal Injury Solicitor.
+After the interview, the Student Advisor drafts a letter of advice, which is reviewed by the Personal Injury Solicitor.

-If your case is accepted, you will be invited to a 45-minute interview with a Student Advisor.
-This can take place online (via Teams) or in-person.
+If your case is accepted, you will be invited to a 30-minute interview with a Student Advisor.
+This will take place online (via Teams).

-Following the interview, you will receive a written letter of advice within 15 working days.
+Following the interview, you will receive a written letter of advice within 21 days.

 We train Student Advisors and Student Assistants in the Bloomsbury Law Clinic.
 Advisors interview and advise clients, this provides them with invaluable clinical legal experience, which can count towards the hours required to register with CILEx.
 Student Assistants develop key transferrable skills by completing administrative tasks associated with the running of the Law Clinic.